Why it is important to understand systems?

 Networks of transformation

-Systemic change can happen through art, as it creates new ways of experiencing, can change us deeply, and can carry new ideas in easily spreading aesthetic forms – think of 1960’s peace movements music, for example.
-Also business ideas, innovative products and social innovations, as well as activism can initiate change.
+Systemic change can happen through art, as it creates new ways of experiencing, can change us deeply and can spread new ideas—think of the music of the 1960s peace movements, for example.
+Business ideas and innovative products and social innovations can also create change, as can activism.

-An important tools for systems change is creating a supportive environment—or “holding space”—where people with different perspectives can come together.
+An important tool for systems change is creating a supportive environment—or ‘holding space’—where people with different perspectives can come together.
 This is about how we interact as a group, balancing shared rules with the behaviors of individuals and the community.

 Increasingly, achieving systemic impact is about relying on and facilitating the interaction of social networks.
-A collective inspiration about something that is going to happen in the near future, anticipating the future, is also at the heart of radical creativity.
+Collective inspiration based on alternative futures that can be imagined and started here and now, anticipating those futures, is also at the heart of radical creativity.

 Case study